uoft-sts/Backtesting_Model/README.md

 Sets up the virtual environment (venv) and activates it\
 Note: you only need to run the second activate script for the second time and afterwards

+### `brew install ta-lib `

+Installs ta-lib package
+(Only need to install once)

-### `pip install flask python-dotenv`
+### `pip install flask python-dotenv pandas matplotlib numpy ta-lib`

-Installs flask + python-dotenv package, then we are good to run (Only need to install once)
+Installs all necessary packages, then we are good to run (Only need to install once)

 ### `flask run`